narayananr/narayananr.github.io/research.md

 ![EMASE](/public/images/EMASE-illustration.png)

 We have developed an EM algorithm that can utilize diploid alignments with multi-mapping reads and estimate allele-level and gene-level expression simultaneously.
 Accounting for the genetic variations in a diploid model and utilizing unique and multi-mapping reads in the EM framework greatly help in reducing the bias and accurate quantitation.
 The EM algorithm is implemented in Python as software EMASE and it is freely available.
+Download it from Github page for [EMASE](https://github.com/narayananr/emase).